Bird Watching | January 04, 2023

 Wood Duck Forested wetlands or near marshes, swamps, and beaver ponds; boxes can be installed on posts or poles in water, at least 3 feet above the high water mark, facing south or west.
 If installing on land, choose a site within 100 feet of water with no branches near the entrance hole and with a predator guard.
 Place 4 inches of wood shaving in box floor.
 Box should have fledgling ladder inside entrance hole to enable young to climb out.
 6-30 feet 4″ wide, 3″ high 600 feet

-Attracting Birds, Bluebirds, Bird Watching | March 25, 2020
+Bluebirds, Attracting Birds, Bird Watching | March 25, 2020

 The Bluebirder’s Ten Commandments